-Chimney breasts and fireplaces

-Repair category 2

-Notes The gas fire has been disconnected and labelled dangerous and not to be used.
-The gas fire would require to be recommissioned/repaired as required by a suitably qualified heating engineer prior to use.
+Chimney breasts and fireplaces Repair category 2 Notes We would recommend that the gas fire be checked by a suitable contractor prior to use.
 All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.